 She couldn’t have realized that too many big cities, filled with too many tourists, had left me exhausted.
 I closed my eyes, breathed in the sweet fragrance of dank earth mingled with manure and wildflowers.
 I spread my arms wide to embrace it, trying to burn the feeling of infinite space and serenity into my memory.

 Encompassing more than 300 square miles, Hortobágy is the largest continuous natural grassland in Europe.
-Its alkaline steppes, meadows, and wetlands support a vast garden of salt-tolerant plants such as the Hungarian See Lavender, Rhone Aster, and Green-winged Orchid, all of which burst into bloom each spring in shades of violet and mingle with a sea of yellow and white Chamomile.
+Its alkaline steppes, meadows, and wetlands support a vast garden of salt-tolerant plants such as the Hungarian See Lavender, Rhone Aster, and Green-winged Orchid.
+They burst into bloom each spring in shades of violet and mingle with a sea of yellow and white Chamomile.
 Wet habitats that cover one-third of the park’s total area are awash with evocatively named species such as the white-flowered Common Frogbit and Yellow-tailed Floating Heart, which drift on the surface of open waters.

 The plain acquired its present-day configuration by the end of the Pleistocene period, when the River Tisza shifted course and cut it off from water-catchment areas to the north.
-Low mounds (tells) mark the sites of the earliest known human settlements, which began during the Neolithic Period (around 6000 BCE), while taller burial mounds (up to 30 feet), contain artifacts from nomadic groups that began to arrive in 2000 BCE.
+Low mounds (tells) mark the sites of the earliest known human settlements, which began during the Neolithic Period (around 6000 B.C.).
+Taller burial mounds (up to 30 feet high), contain artifacts from nomadic groups that began to arrive in 2000 B.C.
 Descendants of present-day Hungarians arrived from east of the Carpathian Mountains at the end of the 9th century and occupied the lands around the Tisza River.
 By the 13th century, the area was being widely used for animal husbandry and settlements had sprung up across the region, but Mongol invasions soon caused the area to become depopulated.

 I got up close and personal with one of these giant beasts at the Hortobágy Mata Stud Farm one afternoon when I climbed into a traditional wooden carriage for a tour.
 Our sturdy Nonius horses took off at the crack of a whip and we jounced across the dusty plain on a rough track pretending to be a road.
 Some kilometers later we pulled to a stop in the middle of a vast, featureless plain, where mounted herdsmen wearing traditional dress stood around four bulls yoked to a wagon.